Content templates

 - For In-App Automation, you must select Modal or Fullscreen in the Style step, then you will see the option to use a template in the Content step.

 For email templates, you can create a new message directly from your templates list.
-Go to Content and select Templates, then select the more menu icon ( ) for an email template and then Use template.
-This will open the Message composer with the Email channel enabled and the template preselected.
+Go to Content and select Templates, then select the more menu icon () for an email template and then Use template.
+This will open the Message composer with the email channel enabled and the template preselected.

 In the API, include a template object to use a content template or to personalize your message with HandlebarsHandlebars is Airship’s templating language for personalization.
 Handlebars expressions use double curly braces wrapped around a content template, ranging from a simple variable, e.g., {{first_name}}, to complex evaluations of personalization data..
-See Platform Overrides with Templates.
+See Platform Overrides with Templates for exact property names and formats for your channel and operation.

 For push, specify the template on the Notification object.